 Prior to Adding iONRX®, you must start with clear, balanced water (pH and alkalinity).
-If not, drain and refill spa.
+If the water is not balanced, drain and refill spa.
 If your current water contains any bromine or enzymes we highly recommend starting with fresh water.
 You may experience cloudy water if you don’t change it out.

-Choose which oxidizer you plan on using.
+Decide which oxidizer you want to use.
 Oxidizer is needed in order to keep your water crystal clear.
 See chart below for appropriate volumes.
 Chlorine-based products are recommended but you may also use Hydrogen Peroxide.
 Follow the dosing instructions of Hydrogen Peroxide that are listed on the bottle and strength you purchase.

 |Oxidizer||Up to 250 Gallons||Up to 500 Gallons||Up to 750 Gallons|

 |Trichlor Tablets (Use Floater)||1 x 1-inch Tablet per Week||1-2 x 1-inch Tablets per Week||2 x 1-inch Tablets per Week|